 Sri Lanka, the tiny teardrop shaped isle, offers myriad experiences ranging from world-class cultural and historical sites to palm-fringed beaches, verdant tea plantations and spectacular national parks teeming with wildlife.
 Home to the four main religions of the world, ‘the pearl of Indian Ocean’ is also a land of never-ending festivals and events celebrating all facets of life.
 Celebrated with great fervor and fanfare, festivals in Sri Lanka offer the perfect chance to witness & be a part of this beautiful country’s culture and traditions.
 With over 25 public holidays marking national festivals in Sri Lanka, here’s a list of the best ones you must not miss.

-10 Sri Lanka Festivals That Are Worth Being A Part Of!
+10 Festivals In Sri Lanka That Are Worth Being A Part Of

-Here’s a list of 10 festivities in Sri Lanka that you must witness at least once in your life.
+Here’s a list of 10 Sri Lanka festivals in 2019 that you must witness at least once in your life.
 They not only showcase the culture of the country, but also its beautiful traditions and history.

 1. Sinhala & Tamil New Year

-Usually around mid-April every year the entire country is enveloped in a festive atmosphere to mark the lunar New Year.
-Amongst all festivals in Sri Lanka, the Sinhala & Tamil New Year is specially celebrated with great pomp and show to mark the end of the harvest season and spring.
+Usually around mid-April every year the entire country is enveloped in a festive atmosphere to mark the Lunar New Year.
+Amongst all festivals in Sri Lanka, the Sinhala & Tamil New Year is especially celebrated with great pomp and show to mark the end of the harvest season and spring.
 People get busy cleaning and decorating their homes, preparing traditional sweets, enjoying meals with the family and showing off their new clothes.
-The celebrations also involve anointing children with herbal oils, bursting firecrackers and organising competitive games to add to the fun quotient.
+The celebrations also involve anointing children with herbal oils, bursting firecrackers and organizing competitive games to add to the fun quotient.

 When: 13-14th April